vlad-nechai/studyinsider-api/readme.md

-## About Evalooni
+## About StudyInsider

-Evalooni is a project aimed to empower students and help them to choose the right courses based on peer review
+StudyInsider is a project aimed to empower students and help them to choose the right courses based on peer review

 ## License